microsoft/code-with-engineering-playbook/sprint-planning/readme.md

 ## Measures

-- How many stories needed more work before being presented (and were rejected because not clear enough)?
+- How many stories needed more work before being presented (and were rejected because they were not clear enough)?
 - How realistic was the estimation of effort?
 - Team satisfaction (can be assessed during the retrospective): does everyone in the team feel included in sprint planning?